 So you’re in the South Bay.
 Lucky dog!
 And you’ve got your bike…luckier dog!
 Here’s a list of the standard rides, including a couple of the “top-secret don’t fucking show up here” ones, which are, of course, the ones you should make a priority.

 Dearly Beloved Clusterfuck Of The Ages: The Donut Ride

-- In good weather, which is most of the time, it’s a huge group with lots of places to suck wheel and cower from the front until the climbing starts, at which time no prisoners are taken.
+- In good weather, which is most of the time, it’s a group of 40-60 including the best riders in the South Bay, with lots of places to suck wheel and cower from the front until the climbing starts, at which time no prisoners are taken.
 Ever.

 - Best scenery of any Saturday ride, anywhere.

 - It can be a total wankfest if the fast dudes are all off racing somewhere and nobody wants to pull, but if that’s the case and you hit the bottom of the Switchbacks fresh it is crazy fast going up and crazy hard to the Domes and crazy hard the rest of the climbs, too.

 - Stopping and preening is pretty stupid and cools you down prematurely.